Does Receiving Medicare Affect My Damages In A Florida Personal Injury Case?

 Speak with a Florida Personal Injury Attorney Today

 Damages in a personal injury case are often a more complicated subject than victims initially realize.
 That is why it is important to work with a qualified Boca Raton car accident attorney who can guide you through the process.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team today.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team today.